 Have you also visited the Galeries Lafayette department store in Paris for Christmas?
 Leave a comment with your impressions!

 Pierre is a French/Australian who is passionate about France and its culture.
 He grew up in France and Germany and has also lived in Australia and England.
 He has a background teaching French, Economics and Current Affairs, and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations, and a degree of Economics and Management.
-Pierre is the author of the Discovery Course on the Secrets of the Eiffel Tower and the Christmas book "Voyage au Pays de Noël".
+Pierre is the author of Discovery Courses and books about France.